Apollo Project EVO: Design

 The interior is almost entirely orange and black (matching the exterior), with a few white accents such as on the inside of the steering wheel, vents, and buttons.
 It features 3 screens on the dash, directly above the steering wheel.

-It is a Track Edition of the Apollo IE, It resembles the Bugatti Bolide, with its X-shaped light signature.

 Performance

 The Apollo Evo is powered by the same modified version of the same Ferrari derived 6.3 L F140E V12 engine developed by Autotecnica Motori and HWA AG used in the IE.

 It has can accelerate from 0–100 km/h (62 mph) in under 2.8 seconds, although the exact number is yet to be confirmed.

 Production

 Overall, ten Apollo EVOs are expected to be produced (not confirmed yet) with only 1 prototype, currently.
-Based off statements from official Apollo employees, the car will be priced at around US$3,000,000.
+Based on statements from official Apollo employees, the car will be priced at around US$3,000,000.
 It takes around 1,200 hours to make each unit, and ~600 hours to paint it.

 The car is intended as a track car; however, there is a possibility it may be considered street-legal in some countries.